FlorenceGalliers/C7082-assignment/README.md

 **Loss Function:** This is the quantity that will be minimised during training, it represents the measure of success.
 The loss function has to match the problem that is being solved.
 In this case it is a multi-class single-label classification problem, and so **categorical cross-entropy** is used as the loss function.

 **Optimiser:** This determines how the network will be updated during training based on the loss function.
 It implements a specific variant of stochastic gradient descent.
-This model uses the Adam optimiser which is an adaptive learning rate gradient descent.
+This model uses the **Adam optimiser** which is an adaptive learning rate gradient descent.
 The goal of any optimiser is to calculate the weights that optimally minimise the loss function.
 The learning rate chosen to start with was 0.001.

 **Metrics:** Training loss and validation loss can be monitored during model training to assess if there is under or overfitting.
 When the model's validation performance does not improve but the training performance continues to improve, there is overfitting in the model.
 As overfitting is undesirable, methods can be used to reduce the effects of this.
 The metric for evaluation is ‘accuracy’ as this is what will be assessed.

 Eight versions of the model were created, with small changes each time with the hope of improving accuracy and minimising issues such as overfitting.
 A summary of the results of each model and the changes made each time are shown below.
 If a parameter is not changed, it remains the same as in the model previously created.
 Values given are approximate training and validation accuracy.
+Models were all run for 50 epochs unless otherwise stated.
+Code for the creation and evolution of the models can be found [here](./scripts/model-selection.ipynb).

 #### Model 1
 - Image Size = 150 x 150 x 3